The London (England) based collaborative industrial-electro project Koto Kill centred around Gabriel Ralls releases the LP Fight Us All on the 16th.

 The six track album is available on bandcamp, with Vagabonds being the velvet cloaked closer.

-The England based alt-rocker Johnny Brock released the LP Labrador on the 11th.
+The England based RnB creator Francine Bell released the single Beautiful Heights on the 15th.

 A song inspired whilst asleep, there is also something of a dreamscape to the luscious ballad as it spreads through the room in waves of pulsing electronic percussion and through the quiet hazy layers of the composition launches the expressive and expansive vocal that glistens in the light like a sparkling diamond.

 The well controlled and defined voice, whilst undoubtedly that of an experienced and skilful singer is also able to capture the emotion of Beautiful Heights and although the spotlight of the track, retains a sense of the tender fragility of the song which affords the piece a connection with the listener rather than merely a performance for the audience – a difficult balance within the remit of the style of the music.

 The Scottish, England based, rive gauche blues creator Natasha England released the LP Somehow on the 10th.